JuDFTteam/aiida-fleur/docs/source/user_guide/workflows/create_magnetic_wc.rst

 magnetic workchains, such as :ref:`DMI<dmi_wc>`, :ref:`MAE<mae_wc>` or :ref:`SSDisp<ssdisp_wc>`
 workchains.

-The main inputs include information about the substrate (structure type, miller indices, element) and deposited material.
+The main inputs include information about the substrate (structure type, miller indices of surfaces or vectors forming the primitive unit cell, chemical elements) and deposited material.
 The main logic of the workchain is depicted on the figure below:

 .. image:: images/create_magnetic_scheme.png